Generalized weights: an anticode approach: Preliminaries

-\begin{remark} In \cite{wei} Wei proved that generalized Hamming weights characterize the worst-case security drops of a linear code employed in the coding scheme for wiretap channels proposed in \cite{ozarow}.
-See \cite{wei}, Corollary A, for a precise statement. \end{remark}
+In \cite{wei} Wei proved that generalized Hamming weights characterize the worst-case security drops of a linear code employed in the coding scheme for wiretap channels proposed in \cite{ozarow}.
+The main algebraic properties of generalized Hamming weights are summarized in the following result.